WillyWonka-15678/Impermanence/README.md

 This piece is about impermanence — not as an abstract philosophy, but as a physical sensation.
 The gesture of pinching and pulling is one of holding on.
 The light that remains after you let go is the closest thing to a memory the work has.
 Then it dissolves, and the space is empty again, waiting for the next hand.

 The body is not in control here.
 It is a disturbance.

 ---

+## Instructions

+*For the audience / performer*

+1. **Stand** approximately 0.5–1.5 metres from the camera, facing it directly.
+2. **Raise one hand** in front of you, palm facing the screen.
+You will see your hand rendered as a constellation of stars.
+3. **Move your hand** slowly across the frame until your fingertips are close to one of the strings.
+4. **Pinch** — bring your thumb tip and index finger tip together.
+The nearest string will lock onto your fingers.
+5. **Pull** — draw your hand away from the string's resting position.
+The further you pull, the brighter the trace and the louder the note.
+6. **Release** — open your fingers.
+The string will vibrate and sound.
+A glow remains where you touched.
+7. **Watch** the light trace over the next twenty-five seconds as it slowly fades and disappears.
+8. Repeat with any string.
+There is no wrong way to play.

+> The piece works best with slow, deliberate movements.
+Fast gestures are harder for the hand tracker to follow.

+---